APTrust/fluctus/README.md

 There is a simple rake task to setup dummpy data in Fedora.

 ````
-# Rake task clears the db and repository, sets up initial users and roles and then creates dummy data for models
+# Rake task clears the db and repository, sets up initial users and roles and then creates dummy data for models.
+If
+called normally it creates all institutions in the partner list, and creates a random number of intellectual objects
+and generic files for each institution.
+If called with parameters, the user can choose how many of each they would like
+to create.
+Without Parameters:
 rake fluctus:populate_db

+With Parameters:
+rake fluctus:populate_db[number_of_institutions,number_of_intellectual_objects,number_of_generic_files]
 ````

 ## Heroku Instructions